Good Deeds Avon

 -

-Eagle County Housing and Development Authority payment of up to 15% of the purchase price.
+Eagle County Housing and Development Authority payment: 15% of the purchase price.

-Community Partner matching payment of up to 15% of the purchase price.
+Town of Avon matching payment: 15% of the purchase price.

 -